With a new NFL regular season just days away from kicking off, a flurry of Fantasy Football drafts are about to be completed.

 Meanwhile, Kenny Britt – who is on average, being selected 14 picks sooner – is a talented, but over-hyped and injury prone receiver.
 The Titans do not have as strong of an offense, and Britt is a much bigger Fantasy question mark.
 When selecting this late in the draft, there will be very few number one receivers on the board, and Vincent Brown is easily the best value option.

-Kevin Paul is a freelance sportswriter that is also a Fantasy Football regular.
+Kevin Paul (The Wife Hates Sports) is a freelance sportswriter that is also a Fantasy Football regular.
 He is a regularly league winner, including last season.
 Last year’s team featured a roster of Aaron Rodgers, Adrian Peterson, Reggie Wayne, Vincent Jackson and Wes Welker.
 He’s also posted a combined 417 victories against the spread over the last three NFL seasons.